Singapore airport to get billion-dollar terminal boost

 Parliament is currently debating a white paper that envisages a dramatic increase in immigration that would boost the island's population by as much as 30 percent to 6.9 million by 2030.

 Changi is widely regarded as one of the world's best airports.
-It has received more than 420 accolades since it opened in 1981 and recent honours include Business Traveller magazine's award for Best Airport in the World.
-(Reporting by Kevin Lim; Editing by Nick Macfie)
+It has received more than 420 accolades since it opened in 1981 and recent honours include Business Traveller magazine's award for Best Airport in the World. ($1 = S$1.23) (Reporting by Kevin Lim; Editing by Nick Macfie)